 In the above situations, the class in question acts as both a carrier of state as well as something that accomplishes some work.
 This kind of mixup of responsibilities leads to a situation where a more ephemeral object (ex: the value object or the struts 2 action) needs to look up a singleton component that is naturally contained in an IoC container.
 A ton of post processors (using the Spring parlance) come into play in this lookup which can lead to a substantial slowness of this call.

 Note that in the above discussion, we did not discuss another candidate use case that requires a component lookup from an IoC container.
 This happens in writing frameworks.
 Let us say that we write a framework that requires a component to be created by the client of the framework. (such as for instance an MVC framework such as Struts) This component might require us to look up actions that are best created by an IoC container.
 In this case, we need to look up the component when the request to be serviced by the component arrives. (in Struts case, the request hits a URL that is mapped to a struts action).
-At that point in time, we can either look up the component from the IoC container or instead use a cached reference to the object that was created during application start up.
-The latter approach is preferred since it does not incur the penalty of the look up with each request.
+At that point in time, we can either look up the component from the IoC container which is unavoidable.

 These kind of problems are best avoided by the judicious separation of data containers from the strategies in an application.
 I am well aware that this may tilt the design excessively towards an anemic domain model which is frowned upon by the purists of object design.
 My point is that the term Anemic Data Model has itself been coined with prejudice.
 You can always have strategies that leverage inheritance rather than becoming transaction scripts.

 Just my point of view!